Sony Alpha a7III Camera Review

 I also heard a lot about the Sony A7 III having a lower end EVF, but unless you are shooting it side by side with an Sony a7R III or Sony A9, you probably won’t even notice – the image in the EVF is plenty sharp and has no problem with its refresh rate.

 The only issue I had was every so often, something would lag and cause the EVF not to turn on when I put my eye up to the viewfinder.
 It happens so rarely it’s not a huge deal, but happens enough that I noticed it was doing something weird.
+In the same price range, Canon EOS R has a better viewfinder.
+You can check Sony a7 iii vs Canon EOS R comparison guide for detailed differences.

 The level of customization that is possible with the Sony A7 III is amazing.
 There are options that I’d never even thought about before, but now that I have them, it would be hard to go back.